RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: RiSi: Proposed Neural Network Model

-The advantage of adopting flattened convolutions is three-fold.
-First, 1-dimensional filters have fewer parameters to optimize, thus speeding up the network training process.
-Second, due to the orthogonal nature between time and frequency, spectrograms would have lower ranks than usual images, making the flattened convolution a natural choice in the encoder layers.
+The advantages of adopting flattened convolutions are three-fold.
+First, 1-dimensional filters have fewer parameters to optimize, thus speeding up the training process.
+Second, due to the time-frequency orthogonality, spectrograms would have lower ranks than usual images, making the flattened convolution a natural choice in the encoder layers.
 Third, since resource blocks have rectangular shapes by nature, we expect the segmentation output to be also rectangular.
 Since rectangular patterns have low ranks, such a grid-like pattern can be achieved by flattened convolutions in the decoder layers.
+Therefore, RiSi utilizes DeepLab V3+ with flattened convolutions such that the convolutional filters in the ResNet-18 backbone, ASPP of the encoder part, and the deconvolution filters of the decoder part are replaced by the flattened ones.

-In addition to the adoption of flattened convolutions, we also attempt to use the third image channel (the blue channel of the RGB system, more specifically) that stores the signal amplitude as an additional information, to increase diversity in the input data.
-Note that we ruled out assigning the phase information to the third channel, due to its bounded and cyclic nature -- when the phase is defined in the interval of $[-\pi,\pi]$, there would be discontinuity when calculating the gradient near the two bounds because the phase becomes identical after rotating a multiple of $2 \pi$.
+In addition to the adoption of flattened convolutions, we also attempt to use the third image channel (i.e., RGB system's blue channel) with signal amplitude as additional information, to increase diversity in the input data.
+Note that we ruled out utilizing the phase information for the third channel, due to its bounded and cyclic nature, i.e., when the phase is defined in the interval of $[-\pi,\pi]$, there would be discontinuity when calculating the gradient near the two bounds because the phase becomes identical after rotating a multiple of $2 \pi$.

-Fig.~\ref{RiSi} illustrates the architectural diagram of RiSi, where the orange-colored parts represent our proposal on how to revise the vanilla model.
+Fig.~\ref{RiSi} illustrates the architecture of RiSi, where the orange-colored parts are our proposal on how to revise the vanilla model.
+In the figure, `rate' means the dilation rate of the ASPP module.
+In addition, starting from RiSi with randomly-initialized weights, OFDMA's spectrograms with three channels are fed into RiSi to be trained with the loss in Eq. (\ref{eq:loss}).